ianmcburnie/a11y-first-workshop/README.md

 ## Part 1: Introduces Structure

-Part 1 builds a mock version of a typical eCommerce website.
+Part 1 builds a mock version of a typical eCommerce homepage.

 Whenever I build a new page or component, I always start with the markup.
 I don't even think about the CSS and JavaScript until I am happy with the structure and semantics.
 In fact, I will go as far as to disable CSS and JavaScript in my browser to ensure that the raw markup is accessible and functional.